scottsingeisen/scottsingeisen.github.io/_news/announcement_2.md

 in some instances are entirely absent from exterior facades.
 Among these structures are the James E.
 Shepard Administration Building, Alexander Dunn Hall, Annie Day Shepard Hall, and five institutional buildings erected in the late 1930s under the Public Works Administration's auspices.
-Recognition of the campus's historical significance culminated in its inclusion on the National Register of Historic Places in 1986.
+Recognition of the campus's historical significance culminated in its inclusion on the National Register of Historic Places.

 > During the course development – as well as when offered – an important resource for the faculty and students will be Mr. André Vann, coordinator of university archives.
 The university archives contain